 Satsop is a tiny town located in the state of Washington.
 With a population of 696 people and just one neighborhood, Satsop is the 285th largest community in Washington.

-When you are in Satsop, you'll notice that it is more blue-collar than most other communities in America.
-39.73% of Satsop’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Satsop is generally considered to be a blue-collar town.
+39.73% of the Satsop workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Satsop is a town of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Satsop who work in management occupations (11.61%), healthcare suport services (10.27%), and office and administrative support (8.93%).

-Satsop is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Satsop does not have a public transit system used by locals to get to and from work.

 The per capita income in Satsop in 2022 was $31,087, which is lower middle income relative to Washington and the nation.
 This equates to an annual income of $124,348 for a family of four.
 However, Satsop contains both very wealthy and poor people as well.